Jasonnor/Car-Simulator/README.md

     InputA2 InputB2 InputC2 InputD1 InputE1 Output2
     ...

-Where InputA is X coordinate of the car, InputB is Y coordinate of the car, InputC is value of center distance sensor, InputD is value of right distance sensor, InputE is value of left distance sensor and output is steering wheel rotation angle.
-The default [datasets](Genetic-Algorithm/dataset-6D) can be found here.
+Where InputA is X coordinate of the car, InputB is Y coordinate of the car, InputC is value of center distance sensor, InputD is value of right distance sensor, InputE is value of left distance sensor and output is rotation angle of steering wheel.
+The default datasets can be found [here](Genetic-Algorithm/dataset-6D).

 ## Preview